Eco-cities in China: Chongming Eco-Island

-Even after the failure of the Dongtan eco-city, located on Chongming Island, the island as a whole began efforts to turn the entire island, as well as the two nearby islands of Changxing and Hengsha, into an eco-island, into an eco-island, using similar plans to that of an eco-city.
+Even after the failure of the Dongtan eco-city, located on Chongming Island, the island as a whole began efforts to turn the entire island, as well as the two nearby islands of Changxing and Hengsha, into an eco-island, using similar plans to that of an eco-city.
 Some aspects of the Dongtan eco-city process were maintained, such as strengthening and expanding the native forests and wetlands, especially around where Dongtan was meant to be, though many aspects of the project differ.
 As an eco-island, Chongming aims to do much of what eco-cities do, reconcile urban development with green tech and ecological development, but on a larger scale.
 As time goes on, it moves towards further prioritizing environmental policy integration and integrating more green practices into its development, though it faces significant economic challenges as it does.
 It is the only project of this scale so far in China, though even at a larger scale it faces some of the same challenges of eco-city projects, like the above-mentioned economic challenges, with its development being government led and funded, or it being very close to a major urban center, Shanghai.
 It also faces different challenges, such as working with a large land mass with fragile, isolated ecosystems that need careful management, or preexisting populations being resistant to eco-city style changes.
 This project, like many of the eco-city projects within China, is still in development, though policy changes in 2018 threatened its status.
 Many eco-city projects, Chongming included, are difficult to accurately assess, especially since its goals are sometimes vague, so it is difficult to determine when a project is truly finished or how much progress has been made.'
 News outlets still tout it as an eco-island, though few publications have discussed its progress in recent years.